wys899195/LibrarySystem-for-k8s-testing/README.md

    ```
    ./run.sh
    ```
+### Viewing the front-end pages of this system.
-2. Referencing the steps for [deploying the Bookinfo system with Istio](https://istio.io/latest/docs/setup/getting-started/#determining-the-ingress-ip-and-ports), get the $GATEWAY_URL of the Istio system.
+1. Referencing the steps for [deploying the Bookinfo system with Istio](https://istio.io/latest/docs/setup/getting-started/#determining-the-ingress-ip-and-ports), get the $GATEWAY_URL of the Istio system.
-3. Open "http://$GATEWAY_URL/page" to see the front-end homepage of the system.
+2. Open "http://$GATEWAY_URL/page" to see the front-end homepage of the system.
-4. Additionally, you can also open "http://$GATEWAY_URL/api/v1/docs" to view the system's FastAPI documentation.
+3. Additionally, you can also open "http://$GATEWAY_URL/api/v1/docs" to view the system's FastAPI documentation.

-### Uninstall
+## Uninstall
 1. You can execute stop.sh to quickly undeploy.
    ```
    ./stop.sh